whotookzakum/bapharia.com/src/routes/[[lang]]/guides/liquid-memories.md

 ## Refilling Bottles
 Each buff has different conditions for refilling.
 The first bottle of each buff can be filled by simply waiting for 360 minutes to pass (you do not have to be online during this time).
 Subsequent bottles will require specific actions from the player.

-See the table below for a brief overview of the buffs, and click the links to see more details on each liquid memory.

 ## List of effects
 <LiqMemTable />

 ### Unused Effects
-Below are some liquid memory effects that exist but are not currently used.
+Below are some liquid memory effects that existed but were never used.
 It's unknown whether or not these effects will be available in the future.
 - Increased chance to get a great success
 - Increased chance of more sockets when crafting weapons
 - Increased respawn rate of resources